thomaseastin/grammy.com_web_analystics_excel/README.md

 ### Explore the Data

-Before analyzing any dataset within excel I am always sure to reference the data dictionary provided to better understand the values within all records (rows) and categorys (columns) within a dataset.
+Before analyzing any dataset within excel I am always sure to reference the data dictionary provided to better understand the values within all records (rows) and categories (columns) within a dataset.

 | Column  | Description |
 | ------------- | ------------- |